kivlor/controlling-arduino-with-go/README.md

 Lightening talk on controlling Arduino with Go 🐹

-#### Setting Up The Arduino
+#### Setting Up Arduino

-First you'll need to setup the [Arduino IDE](https://www.arduino.cc/en/Main/Software), connect an Arduino to you computer and make sure you can compile.
+First you'll need to setup the [Arduino IDE](https://www.arduino.cc/en/Main/Software), connect an Arduino to your computer and make sure you can compile.

 Once you've done that you can follow the [ReadASCIIString](https://www.arduino.cc/en/Tutorial/ReadASCIIString) demo.
-This will guide you to setup a simple circuit, compile the code and test send data via the Arduino IDE serial monitor.
+This will guide you to setup a simple circuit, compile the code and send data via the Arduino IDE serial monitor.

 You can take a look at this project's `controlling-arduino-with-go.ino` file to see how I adapted the demo to control an Adafruit NeoPixel.